maruzilla/XY-Synth/README.md

 <img src="./icon-192.png" alt="XY-Synth-icon" width="256" height="256">

-# An interactive analog synth emulator for smartphones.
+# An interactive analog synth emulator for smartphones (For live performances only).

-Simply swipe the rectangular area to play on the scale "C D E G A ♪".
+Simply swipe the rectangular area horizontally to play the specified scale.

+Vertical swipes change the cutoff frequency.

 The waveform is displayed in real time within the rectangle.